nikolasburk/gse/1-Setup-Prisma/02-Create-new-Database.md

 npm install -g prisma
 ```

+## Step 2: Install Docker on your machine

+To use Prisma locally, you need to have [Docker](https://www.docker.com) installed on your machine.
+If you don't have Docker yet, you can download the Docker Community Edition for your operating system [here](https://www.docker.com/community-edition).

-## Step 2: Create your Prisma service
+## Step 3: Create your Prisma service

 ```bash
 mkdir hello-world